 The jinx was broken, and the credit went to the return of the mascot to the sideline.
 He was soon to become the most popular attraction on campus.
-All admired him, His appearance at student body functions evoked spontaneous enthusiasm.
-Following his debut on the gridiron he soon began to appear in Chapel, in parades, and he even showed up at a or two.
+All admired him, his appearance at student body functions evoked spontaneous enthusiasm.
+Following his debut on the gridiron, he soon began to appear in Chapel and in parades.
 He was the center of attention at pep rallies and other student gatherings, but he had no name.

 However, that too was soon to change.
 By action of the student body at the pep rally on October 26, 1934, the goat was formally christened and from that day to now—the symbol of the Daniel Baker Spirit is Billy Baker.
 Since Billy Baker I, there have been other Billy Bakers that have enjoyed brief reigns as the DBC mascot, but regal angora billy goats have served without interruption since that official christening and today they symbolize the indomitable Daniel Baker spirit.

 Bill Adams was born in Sipe Springs, Texas, and was a star athlete at Desdemona High School where he was a four-year letterman in both football and basketball, and was the team captain in both his junior and senior years.